tnelsond/peakslab/README.md

 These peak files can then be compressed using zstdandard compression which is very quick for decompressing and has a good compression ratio.

+There's an <a href="https://peakslab.org/peakgen.html">online version of the PeakSlab Generator</a> because I hate when a dictionary converter stops working or has 100 dependencies and you can't compile it any more without rewriting it.
+(Only works for Peak files at the moment).

 ## Completed Features
 - System TTS integration
 - Narrow and wide search